Ms. Tree (comic book): Fictional character biography

-Hard Case Crime
+Full-Length Novel

 In 2007, Hard Case Crime published Deadly Beloved, the first novel about Ms. Tree and the character's first appearance in 14 years.
 The book was written by Max Allan Collins, with a painted cover by Ms. Tree co-creator Terry Beatty.
 Hard Case Crime also published the complete Ms. Tree comic collection into graphic novel format for Titan Comics.

 Production

 Ms. Tree's adventures were published by four different comic book companies including Eclipse Comics, Aardvark-Vanaheim, Renegade Press, and finally DC Comics.

 Her introduction and first storyline appeared in the first six issues of Eclipse Magazine, a newsstand-magazine-sized, black-and-white anthology title; shortly thereafter Eclipse began featuring the character in her own, regularly sized comic book.
 The first three issues of the Eclipse Comics series were titled Ms. Tree's Thrilling Detective Adventures.
 This was shortened to Ms. Tree with issue #4.

 Most storylines were multi-issue affairs.
 A notable exception was DC Comics' Ms. Tree Quarterly (renamed Ms. Tree Special for its last two issues) which was comic-sized but much thicker than a typical comic book, with a much higher page count, and presented a full-color, complete Ms. Tree story in every issue.

 In 2019, Titan Comics began publication of a trade paperback collection of five Ms. Tree stories, which also included the "rare Ms. Tree prose story" Inconvenience Store.
 The 264-page volume was released on July 17 the same year.